 - Variety of ways to present information using all senses

-The program is based on knowledge of child development and providing a safe, nurturing and challenging environment for the child to explore.
+The program is based on child development knowledge and provides a safe, nurturing, and challenging environment for the child to explore.
 The opportunity for hands-on experiences and the availability of expanded opportunities in languages, music, art, library, and physical activity greatly enhance the classroom environment.

 The second grade curriculum provides opportunities for integration across subject areas.
-For example, their study of family, immigration, and migration integrates the following areas:
+For example, their study of families today and in the past integrates the following areas:

-- Science – Developing maps to represent land and bodies of water in an area.
+- Science – Reading and developing maps to represent land and bodies of water in an area.

-- Mathematics – Reading graphs and statistics regarding immigration data as well as placing relevant dates on timelines of events.
+- Mathematics – Placing relevant dates on timelines of events.

-- Arts – Investigating, designing and creating a paper doll representative of a cultural heritage.
+- Arts – Investigating, designing, and creating a paper doll representing a cultural heritage.

 - Technology – Interweaving this tool into all subject areas to reinforce content skills, create final products, and expose them to concepts of digital citizenship.

-Curriculum integration allows for a stimulating and flexible teaching and learning that increases participation, appreciation, and application of all concepts.
-By leading children to discoveries that all knowledge is connected, their learning becomes more real, meaningful and memorable.
+Curriculum integration allows for stimulating and flexible teaching and learning, increasing participation, appreciation, and application of all concepts.
+By leading children to discoveries that all knowledge is connected, their learning becomes more real, meaningful, and memorable.